 Prior to beginning his practice in Family Law, Brian served as Law Clerk for the Honorable Edward V. Torack, J.S.C., in the Superior Court of New Jersey, Chancery Division, Family Part.
 Through that invaluable experience, Brian had the opportunity to review hundreds of divorce and family-related cases involving all aspects of family law.

-Brian received his Juris Doctorate degree from Seton Hall University School of Law and a Bachelor of Arts degree from the University of Maryland, where he also served as Chief Justice for the Interfraternity Council.
-Brian resides in Bergen County with his wife and daughter.
+Brian received his Juris Doctorate degree from Seton Hall University School of Law and his Bachelor of Arts degree from the University of Maryland, where he also served as Chief Justice for the Interfraternity Council.
+Brian resides in Bergen County with his wife and two daughters.